ellistrickett/bookmark_manager-1/README.md

 1. Connect to psql
 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+3. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
 3. Connect to the database using the pqsl command \c bookmark_manager;
+4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+3. Connect to the database using the pqsl command \c bookmark_manager_test;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql